medialab/xan/docs/cmd/network.md

                          use disjoint sets of keys (i.e. if you know they share no common keys at all).
 Incorrect graphs will be produced if some keys are used by both partitions!

+network -f "nodelist" options:
+    --degrees  Whether to compute node degrees and add relevant columns to the CSV output.

 Common options:
     -h, --help             Display this message